 These calendars are always highly anticipated and enjoyed so be sure to…Continue

 January's magazine editorial cartoon speaks to any department which relies on volunteers or paid-on-call personnel to protect their district.
-Quality local jobs are dwindling and people have become less interested in helping their communities to concentrate on second careers, soccer games,…Continue
+Quality local jobs are dwindling and people have become less interested in helping their communities to concentrate on second careers, soccer games, and a myriad other distractions.
+In most cases, they no longer work…Continue

 My good friend, Shawn Longerich, Executive Director for the Cyanide Poisoning Treatment Coalition (CPTC) at www.FireSmoke.org sent me the video “Out of Air”; currently in Beta testing.